 6. Water Works

-Splashing in fountains, playing in an open hydrant, swimming in a pool – most of our favorite summertime activities evoke the essence of the season for viewers.
-Consider investing in a waterproof kit for your camera, such as for a GoPro or even an iPhone, and enjoy some worry-free filming.
+Whether splashing in fountains, playing in an open hydrant, or swimming in a pool, most of our favorite summertime activities evoke the essence of the season for viewers.
+Consider investing in a waterproof kit for your camera, and enjoy some worry-free filming.
 GoPros and iPhones are particularly suited to this type of shot.

 7. Summer Food